Formed in 1996, my firm specializes in the brokerage and sale of Radio and TV properties.

 1. If you are doing your first deal...the more the seller is going to want to know about your finances and your ability to raise money before information about a property is forthcoming.

-A recent transaction that I was involved in and its failure to close directly relates to the above three "facts of life.”
+A recent transaction that I was involved in and its failure to close directly relates to the above three "facts of life".
 Primarily number three.
 The buyer did not have financing in place or written assurance that he was qualified before contracting to buy a station.
-The banker he was dealing with evidently led him down a merry path of confidence that he could place the loan and when the papers went before the loan committee at the bank the answer was "NO.” The buyer is out several tens of thousands of dollars in escrow and other expenses….all down the tubes except as a very expensive learning tool.
+The banker he was dealing with evidently led him down a merry path of confidence that he could place the loan and when the papers when before the loan committee at the bank the answer was "NO".
+The buyer is out several tens of thousands of dollars in escrow and other expenses...all down the tubes except as a very expensive learning tool.

 I do not want to discourage anyone from realizing your dream of owning that first station.
-As a former owner I will tell you it is a lot of work.
-Forget 8 hour work days...they will turn into 12 to 18 hour days very quick.
+As a former owner, I will tell you it is a lot of work.
+Forget 8 hour work days..they will turn into 12 or 18 hour days very quick.

 SOME ADVICE FOR SELLERS